• Home

 DeepSeek first captured global attention in December 2024, when it released its V3 large language model.
 The startup claimed it trained V3 on just $5.6 million worth of processors, which AI researcher Andrej Karpathy called a “joke of a budget.”
 DeepSeek later released R1, a reasoning model that matched the equivalent offering from OpenAI.

-That sparked a massive sell-off in U.S. tech stocks, as investors repriced how much money was needed to train and run AI models.
+That sparked a massive selloff in U.S. tech stocks, as investors repriced how much money was needed to train and run AI models.
 At one point, tech stocks lost $1 trillion in value.

 While markets eventually recovered, DeepSeek’s decision to release its model on an open-source basis ended up being more significant.
 The startup’s release built on momentum started by Alibaba’s Qwen to inspire several other Chinese labs to release their own open-source models.
 Even OpenAI was pushed to release its own open-source model, gpt-oss.

 DeepSeek’s open-source approach allowed developers to download its model for free, tweak it for their own purposes, and run it on local hardware.
-That helped win DeepSeek, and later labs that also went open-source, support from resource-strapped developers, particularly those outside of the U.S. and Europe.
+That helped win DeepSeek, and later labs that also went open-source, support from resource-strapped developers, particularly those outside the U.S. and Europe.

 V3 and R1 also sparked a revival of investor interest in China’s beaten-down tech sector.
 In recent months, several AI startups have surged in public markets as investors try to build exposure to China’s AI ecosystem.
-In January, MiniMax and Knowledge Atlas listed in Hong Kong, as some of the first AI labs to tap public markets: The two startups are up 370% and 700% respectively from their offer price.
+In January, MiniMax and Knowledge Atlas listed in Hong Kong as some of the first AI labs to tap public markets: The two startups are up 370% and 700% respectively from their offer price.

 This also means that DeepSeek is releasing V4 into a new competitive landscape.
-Alibaba, Moonshot AI, MiniMax and Knowledge Atlas have all released high-performing open-source models this year.
+Alibaba, Moonshot AI, MiniMax, and Knowledge Atlas have all released high-performing open-source models this year.

 Both The Information and the Financial Times report that DeepSeek is trying to raise money from Tencent and Alibaba in a funding round that would value the lab at $20 billion.
 DeepSeek, which is owned by High-Flyer, a Chinese hedge fund, isn’t short of cash.
-The reason, according to the FT, is talent: DeepSeek needs to raise money to convince its AI researchers to stick around, and not get poached by other labs with larger valuations.
+The reason, according to the FT, is talent: DeepSeek needs to raise money to persuade its AI researchers to stick around, and not get poached by other labs with larger valuations.

 The AI frontier is also about to be pushed further out.
-This week, OpenAI released GPT 5.5, the latest version of its flagship LLM, as well as an updated version of its image generation model.
+This week, OpenAI released GPT-5.5, the latest version of its flagship LLM, as well as an updated version of its image generation model.
 Anthropic is also testing its latest Mythos model with a select group of companies; the Claude developer claims these restrictions are necessary to ensure the model can’t be misused upon a more public release.

 ‘Full support’